ObjectIsAdvantag/webex-guestissuer/README.md

 ### Retreiving API access tokens for 'Guest' users

-These tokens are generated from 'Guest tokens' by invoking Webex Teams API 's /jwt/login endpoint They give access to the Webex Teams API, SDKs and Widgets under the identity of the 'Guest' user.
+These tokens are generated from 'Guest tokens' by invoking Webex API 's /jwt/login endpoint They give access to the Webex API, SDKs and Widgets under the identity of the 'Guest' user.

 To test an access token for a user, reach to the [GET /people/me](https://developer.webex.com/endpoint-people-me-get.html) resource, paste the access token and run the request.
 Alternatively, you can type: `guestissuer verify --access <access_token>`